 - 1 tablespoon chopped almond flakes (optional but strongly recommended)

-- 1 tablespoon vegan worcester sauce (optional)
+- 1 teaspoon vegan worcester sauce (optional)

 - 1 tablespoon finely chopped chili (optional)